pauloacs/DLpisoFoam/README.md

 ## Introduction

 This repository contains the solvers and test cases for the **DLpisoFoam** solver.
 This solver is based on the OpenFOAM v8 version and is developed to solve the incompressible Navier-Stokes equations using the PISO algorithm.
 The main goal of this solver is to enhance the pressure-velocity coupling with a Deep Learning surrogate model.
-The solver is currently being developed in two versions:
+The solver has three versions:

-1 - **DLpisoFoam-alg1 and DLpisoFoam-alg2**:
- the solvers developed in https://github.com/pauloacs/Solving-Poisson-s-Equation-through-DL-for-CFD-apllications.
-These solvers use the **U_to_p surrogate model** in surrogate_models/u_to_p/.
+Latest:

-2 - **DLpisoFoam-deltas**:
+**DLpisoFoam-deltas**:
   this solver is currently implemented.
 It makes use of the **deltau_to_delta surrogate models** in https://github.com/pauloacs/Solving-Poisson-s-Equation-through-DL-for-CFD-apllications.
 This solver use the **deltau_to_delta surrogate model** in surrogate_models/deltau_to_delta/.

+Old versions - stored under **other_solvers/**

+**DLpisoFoam-alg1 and DLpisoFoam-alg2**:
+ the solvers developed in https://github.com/pauloacs/Solving-Poisson-s-Equation-through-DL-for-CFD-apllications.
+These solvers use the **U_to_p surrogate model** in surrogate_models/u_to_p/.

 Here you can find the DLpisoFoam solvers as well as test cases where those can be used.
 A DockerFile and everything that is needed to build the docker image is also provided here to ease the installation of the solver.